rdd13r/welcome-clerk/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: A bug report
-about: Create a report to help us improve
+about: Create a defect report to help us understand and correct problems
-title: ''
+title: 'Defect Observation - summarize me ...'
-labels: ''
+labels: 'defect'
-assignees: ''
+assignees: 'rdd13r'

 ---

-**Describe the bug**
+**Please describe the bug**
 A clear and concise description of what the bug is.

 **To Reproduce**